-If you have not yet created your new install, be sure to do that now by going into the WP Engine User Portal and adding your new install.
-Instructions for this can be found here.
-Take note of your install name as we’re going to need this for the AWS CLI.
-You will want to create this as a copy install, and ensure you include the database.
+Take note of your new environment name, as we’re going to need this for the AWS CLI.
+You will want to create this as a copied environment, and ensure you include the database.

 Once your install is created, go back to your terminal and run the following command to sync your files from the origin install to the copied install.
 In this example, we are going to be using the same S3 bucket, however if you’re utilizing a separate bucket for each install this will also work.